Travis Kelce gives young shoe designer a shoutout over new Nikes

-KANSAS CITY, Mo. — Chiefs tight end Travis Kelce couldn’t stop smiling after the first day of mandatory mini camp.
+KANSAS CITY, Mo.
+(WDAF) — Chiefs tight end Travis Kelce couldn’t stop smiling after the first day of mandatory minicamp.
 Most of it was just being back on the football field.
 But not all.

 After practice, Kelce was asked about his new shoe line with Nike, and one special designer who helped him create one of the options.